zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 PDGF:> q
 ```
-### Hadoop based Datageneration is now available, unless you have specific need to use shared fodler approach, We prefer you to use Hadoop jobs to generate data.
+### Hadoop based Data generation is now available, unless you have specific need to use shared folder approach, We prefer you to use Hadoop jobs to generate data.

 $/Big-Bench/scripts/bigBenchHadoopDataGen.sh -mapTasks 500 -sf 500 ## We have considered the number of containers on the cluster to decide how many map tasks. -sf 500=500GB of data, for 1TB provide sf will be 1000